orend/register/register.md

 end
 ```

+Here we pass in mocks (doubles) for each collaborator and expect them to receive the correct messages.
+We do not assert any values - specifically not the value of ```user.email_list_name```.
+Instead we require that ```user``` receives the ```update_attributes``` method.
+We need to *trust* ```user``` to update the attributes.
+After all, that's a unit test for ```AddsUserToList```, not for ```user```.

-As you can see the test code is very similar to the the implementation code here.
+As you can see there is a close resemblance between the test code and the code it is testing.
 This is not surprising.
 A unit test should verify that the object under test sends the correct messages to its collaborators, and in the case of ```AddsUserToList``` we have a controller-like object, and a controller's job is to... coordinate sending messages between collaborators.
 Sandi Metz talks about what you should and what you shuold not test [here](http://www.confreaks.com/videos/2452-railsconf2013-the-magic-tricks-of-testing).
-To use her vocabulary, all we are testing here is outgoing command messages since this are the only messages this object sends.
+To use her vocabulary, all we are testing here are outgoing command messages since these are the only messages this object sends.

+For that reason I think this resemblance is acceptable, but there are other opinions about the matter.
+Another option is to write the test but then *delete* it aftr it has given us the design input.
+After all, what's the point in a unit test that needs to change whenever the code under test is changed?
+In this case we would rely on the integration tests to for regression detection.

 Conclusion
 ----------